-- Experts have argued over how to interpret Bosch's paintings.
-Some argue that Bosch was influenced by heretical ideas, some that his work has a strong entertainment element to show the absurdity of the beliefs, but the most likely interpretation is that his work reflects the orthodox religious views of the period. - Bosch was the first artist to represent scenes that were created from his unconscious.
+- Let us begin with an early Bosch painting, this is Adoration of the Magi. - Experts have argued over how to interpret Bosch's paintings.
+Some argue that Bosch was influenced by heretical ideas, some that his work has a strong entertainment element to show the absurdity of the beliefs, but the most likely interpretation is that his work was serious, moralistic and reflects the orthodox religious views of the period. - Bosch was the first artist to represent scenes that were created from his unconscious.
 His work includes fantastical complex images that had not been seen in previous works.
 In the twentieth century the Surrealists also represented themes from the unconscious mind, dreams and nightmares.
 The Surrealist Salvador Dali studied Bosch and considered him a predecessor.
-It must be assumed that the scenes were interpretable at the time but much of the meaning of the symbolism is now lost. - The theme of the altarpiece of the universality of Redemption.
-Even pagans, represented by the Three Wise Men and the star they followed will be saved even

-- though the Jews rejected Christ. - In this triptych the left panel depicts St. Peter and one donor, identified as Peter Bronckhorst thanks to the presence of his coat of arms, with the motto "Een voer al" ("One for all").
-In the background, a man sits on a basket under a makeshift roofing: he is likely St. Joseph who heats Jesus' clothes in front of the fire. - In the right panel is St. Agnes of Rome (c.
+It must be assumed that the scenes were interpretable at the time but much of the meaning of the symbolism is now lost. - In this triptych the left panel depicts St. Peter standing and one donor, identified as Peter Bronckhorst thanks to the presence of his coat of arms, with the motto "Een voer al" ("One for all").
+In the background, a man sits on a basket under a makeshift roofing: he is likely St. Joseph who is warming Jesus' clothes in front of the fire. - In the right panel is St. Agnes of Rome (c.
 291-c.
-304), a virgin martyr and patron saint of chastity.
+304) standing, a virgin martyr and patron saint of girls and chastity.
 Agnes is depicted in art with a lamb, evoking her name which resembles the Latin word for "lamb", agnus (the given name is Greek, from hagnē ἀγνή "chaste, pure").
-She is also shown with a martyr's palm.
-She is the patron saint of girls and chastity.
-The donor's second wife, Agnes Bosshuysse, is shown accompanied by her coat of arms.
-In the background, a bear and a wolf attack some people - It has been suggested that the background shows Jerusalem and the current morally corrupt state of the Holy Land.
-The image is a call for another crusade to free and purify the Holy Land.
+The donor's second wife, Agnes Bosshuysse, is

+- shown accompanied by her coat of arms. - It has been suggested that the background shows Jerusalem or Bethlehem and the current morally corrupt state of the Holy Land and is a call for another crusade to free and purify the Holy Land.
 In the background two competing Mameluk armies wearing turbans are racing towards each other.
 The Mameluks were non-Muslim slave soldiers and Muslim rulers of slave origin who won political control of Egypt and Syria from 1250 to 1517.
 It has also been suggested that they represent Herod's armies.